Lean Formalization

 The formalization covers the core algebraic and database-theoretic foundations of provenance:

 Semirings with monus (m-semirings).
 The central algebraic structure used by ProvSQL – commutative semirings extended with a monus operator for handling set difference – is formally defined and its properties proved.
-Concrete instances formalized include Boolean, counting (natural numbers), tropical, Łukasiewicz, min-max, Viterbi, and multivariate polynomial semirings (How[X]), as well as the lineage-based semirings Which[X] and Why[X].
+Concrete instances formalized include Boolean, counting (natural numbers), tropical, Łukasiewicz, min-max, Viterbi, multivariate polynomial semirings (How[X]), the lineage-based semirings Which[X] and Why[X], Boolean-function semirings (Bool[X]), and interval-union semirings over dense linear orders (used for temporal databases).

 Database foundations.
 Formal definitions of tuples, relations, and databases, together with the standard relational algebra operations (selection, projection, join, union, difference).